LoginRadius/engineering-portal/content/blog/quick-look-at-react-speech-recognition/index.md

 npx create-react-app dictaphone
 ```

-2. Gut the App.js file and add the dictaphone component like so:
+2. Modify the App.js file and add the dictaphone component like so:

 ```js
 import Dictaphone from './dictaphoneSetup.js'